 - To regulate goods that may have an adverse impact on public health or interest (for example, cigarettes),

-- And, in some cases, to penalize a foreign country of origin (COO) by imposing high duties on the products they import.2
+- And, in some cases, to penalize a foreign country of origin (COO) by imposing high duties on the products they import.

-Every nation has its own method of calculating import duty tax imposed on foreign goods, but their formulas for determining it are universally dense and complex.
+However, every nation has its own method of calculating import duty tax imposed on foreign goods, but their formulas for determining it are universally dense and complex.
 Before paying VAT on imports, a thorough assessment will be taken to determine the given value of an item.
-Assessing a given product’s value means taking a magnifying glass to the myriad resources, manufacturing practices, and workers it took to mint any given piece of merchandise.3
+Assessing a given product’s value means taking a magnifying glass to the myriad resources, manufacturing practices, and workers it took to mint any given piece of merchandise.

 For instance, if you’re in the business of producing milk frothers, trade specialists may examine the raw materials used to sculpt the product.
 They will determine how the motors were made to give the frother its spin and pinpoint where the frother itself was assembled, becoming more than the sum of its parts.